-It is the initial stage of dark reaction, which starts when the atmospheric carbon dioxide goes into the plant cells.
-Then this atmospheric CO2 is fixed via an enzyme (rubisco) that binds it to a (RuBP) ribulose-1, 5-bisphosphate (5-C compound).
-The association of carbon dioxide and ribulose-1, 5-bisphosphate forms a 6-carbon compound (3-keto-2-carboxyarabinitol 1, 5-bisphosphate).
+It is the initial stage of dark reaction, during which atmospheric carbon dioxide enters plant cells.
+Then, an enzyme (rubisco) fixes the atmospheric CO2 and facilitates its binding to a (RuBP) ribulose-1, 5-bisphosphate (5-C compound).
+Thus, the association of carbon dioxide and ribulose-1, 5-bisphosphate, constitute a 6-carbon compound (3-keto-2-carboxyarabinitol 1, 5-bisphosphate).

-The unstable 3-keto-2-carboxyarabinitol 1, 5-bisphosphate eventually splits into two 3-carbon compound (3-phosphoglyceric acid).
-Therefore, the conversion of inorganic carbon into organic compounds like sugar simply refers as carbon fixation.
+The unstable 3-keto-2-carboxyarabinitol 1, 5-bisphosphate eventually splits into two 3-carbon compounds (3-phosphoglyceric acid).
+Therefore, carbon fixation refers to the conversion of inorganic carbon into organic compounds like sugars.

-After that, glycerate-1, 3-bisphosphate is reduced via an enzyme glyceraldehyde 3-phosphate dehydrogenase by using NADPH to form a 3-C sugar (glyceraldehyde 3-phosphate).
+After that, an enzyme glyceraldehyde 3-phosphate dehydrogenase reduces glycerate-1, 3-bisphosphate to form a 3-C sugar (glyceraldehyde 3-phosphate) by using NADPH.
 During this stage, the NADPH oxidizes into NADP+.

-The glyceraldehyde-3-phosphate is used up by the plants during cellular respiration to form glucose and other carbohydrate sources.
-Glucose being a 6-C compound requires two G3P molecules produce one glucose molecule.
+Plants use up the glyceraldehyde-3-phosphate during cellular respiration to form glucose and other carbohydrate sources.
+Glucose being a 6-C compound, requires two G3P molecules to produce one glucose molecule.

 It is the last stage of the Calvin cycle, which involves the regeneration of RuBP or allows the cycle to continue.
 Six molecules of carbon dioxide produce twelve molecules of glyceraldehyde 3-phosphate.

-Out of twelve, ten molecules are required to synthesize ribulose bisphosphate by utilizing six molecules of ATP that can bind incoming carbon dioxide and restart the cycle.
-The hydrolysis of ATP produces six molecules each of ADP and inorganic phosphate.
+Out of twelve, plant cells use ten molecules of G3P to synthesize ribulose bisphosphate by utilizing six molecules of ATP.
+Thus, RuBP can again bind to the incoming carbon dioxide and restart the cycle.
+The hydrolysis of ATP produces six molecules, each of ADP and inorganic phosphate.
 The remaining two molecules of G3P are necessary for the synthesis of glucose.

 A Calvin cycle produces 2 glyceraldehyde-3-phosphate (G3P), 3 ADP, and 2 NADP+ as the products in one turn.

-- A G3P molecule is a 3-carbon compound that is required for the Calvin cycle to continue or regenerates RuBP (ribulose 1, 5-bisphosphate).
-G3P formed in Calvin cycle is utilized by plant cells to form carbohydrates such as glucose, starch, sucrose, and cellulose, depending on what the plant needs.
+- A G3P molecule is a 3-carbon compound necessary for RuBP (ribulose 1, 5-bisphosphate) regeneration and continuation of the Calvin cycle.
+Plants use G3P formed during the Calvin cycle to form carbohydrates such as glucose, starch, sucrose, and cellulose, depending on what the plant needs.

-Therefore Calvin cycle is the second phase of photosynthesis that mediates the synthesis of bioorganic compounds, necessary for cell function and metabolism.
+Therefore, the Calvin cycle is the second phase of photosynthesis that mediates the synthesis of bioorganic compounds necessary for cell function and metabolism.
 Dark reaction utilizes ATP and NADPH energy molecules coming from the light reaction of photosynthesis for the regeneration of RuBP and carbohydrate synthesis.